GSA-TTS/identity-site/content/_policy/privacy._en.md

 ### Fraud mitigation - How do we stop bad actors? ### {#fraud}

-Fraud is someone pretending to be you and attempting to access a partner agency using your Login.gov information.
+Identity fraud is someone pretending to be you and attempting to access a partner agency using your Login.gov information.
 Login.gov protects your data from bad actors.
 Our product works with trusted third-party vendors to make sure it is you - and not someone pretending to be you - accessing your account.
 These vendors look for changes and risks in user behavior that might indicate a fraud attempt.

 ### Records - Where can you find more information? ### {#records}